python-control/python-control/doc/stochastic.rst

 ==================

 A stochastic signal is a representation of the output of a random process.
-NumPy and SciPy have a number of functions to calculate the covariance and correlation of random signals:
+NumPy and SciPy have a functions to calculate the covariance and correlation of random signals:

-  * :func:`numpy.cov` - returns the sample variance of vector random variable :math:`X \in \mathbb{R}^n` where the input argument represents samples of :math:`X`.

-  * :func:`numpy.cov` - returns the (cross-)covariance of the
-    variables :math:`X` and :math:`Y` where the input arguments represent samples of the given random variables.
+  * :func:`numpy.cov` - with a single argument, returns the sample variance of a vector random variable :math:`X \in \mathbb{R}^n` where the input argument represents samples of :math:`X`.
+With two arguments, returns the (cross-)covariance of random variables :math:`X` and :math:`Y` where the input arguments represent samples of the given random variables.

   * :func:`scipy.signal.correlate` - the "cross-correlation" between two
     random (1D) sequences.
 If these sequences came from a random